Mad Men season 4: Critical reception

 The fourth season of Mad Men received widespread critical acclaim.
-Review aggregator Rotten Tomatoes reports that 97% of 35 critics have given the season a positive review.
+Review aggregator Rotten Tomatoes reports that 95% of 37 critics have given the season a positive review with an average score of 9.5/10.
 The site's consensus is: "While Mad Men continues to darken in tone, it remains one of the most provocative, intelligent shows on television."
 On Metacritic, the fourth season scored 92 out of 100 based on 30 reviews, indicating universal acclaim; it has the highest score of all Mad Men seasons.

 Robert Bianco of USA Today said that the series was "adept at changing course without diminishing its appeal or fundamentally altering its core".
 Maureen Ryan said that "the season was really, in the end, all about who Don Draper was and what he felt comfortable sharing, if not in interviews, in life.
 And it was hard not to root for Don once he'd found happiness", yet noted that season 4 was strong because of the focus on Sterling Cooper Draper Pryce.
 She also said that "The season began with a reporter asking, "Who is Don Draper?"
 He is, if nothing else, loved.
 And that's a far cry from the man we met in season 1, who wasn't truly known by anyone, except perhaps Anna."